Sewer Line Repair & Replacement in Cedar Rapids, IA

 Signs Your Sewer Line Needs Professional Attention

-Some of the most common causes of sewer line issues include improperly installed pipes, outdated pipes, worn-out pipes, seismic activity that bends buried pipes, and tree root intrusions.
-Spotting and addressing signs of sewer line trouble quickly reduces the likelihood of the problem escalating and damaging other parts of your property.
+Some of the most common causes of sewer line issues include improperly installed, outdated, or worn-out pipes; seismic activity that bends buried pipes; and tree root intrusions.
+Spotting and addressing signs of sewer line trouble quickly reduces the likelihood that the problem will escalate and damage other parts of your property.

 Don’t wait to schedule a sewer line inspection if you notice any of the following warning signs: